DataDog/hiring-engineers/answers.md

-Set the name of your Monitor to `Monitoring the Custom Metric 'my_metric'` and pick your own user to be notified in the **5) Notify your team** section.
-Finally save the Monitor by clicking on **Save** at the bottom of the page.
+Set the name of your Monitor to `Monitoring the Custom Metric 'my_metric'` and finally save the Monitor by clicking on **Save** at the bottom of the page.

 Congratulations, to have sucessfully set up your first Datadog monitor with minimal effort.
 Below you can see a visual interpretation of the alerting rules that you've defined in your Monitor for quick check and validation: